Skatteetaten/aurora-gradle-plugin/README.md

 **Jacoco**

 By default the [jacoco plugin](https://docs.gradle.org/current/userguide/jacoco_plugin.html) will be activated.
+Xml is enabled, csv is disabled.
 Default value for xml.destination = file("${buildDir}/reports/jacoco/report.xml").
-It can be disabled with;
+It can be disabled with:

     aurora {
         features {
-            jacocoTestReport = true
+            jacocoTestReport = false
         }
     }